hyperledger/fabric-gateway/0000-fabric-gateway.md

 It is proposed that these SDKs will be maintained in the same GitHub respository as the gateway itself (`hyperledger/fabric-gateway`) to ensure that they all stay up to date with each other and with the core gateway.
 This will be enforced in the CI pipeline by running the end-to-end scenario tests across all SDKs.

+Publication of SDK releases will be as follows:
+- Node SDK published to NPM.
+- Java SDK published to Maven Central.
+- Go SDK published to separate GitHub repo (e.g. fabric-gateway-go) and tagged.

 Contributors are invited to create SDKs for other languages, e.g. Python, Rust.